austynloehr/austynloehr.github.io/_posts/2025-01-07-STM32ReactionWheel.md

 _Figure 15.
 Filter Response Time Comparison_

 Figure 16 shows the results of passing $$ \omega_z $$ into equation \eqref{eq:theta_gyro_euler} with an initial condition of $$ 45^ \circ $$.
 Note that no additional filtering was performed on this data, and the signal is already much smoother compared to the accelerometer data.
-While the estimate initially starts off accurately, you can see it begin to drift around $$ t=10 $$ .
+While the estimate initially starts off accurate, you can see it begin to drift around $$ t=10 $$ .
 Unfortunately, this drift is also not acceptable for this application.

 ![gyro.png](https://i.postimg.cc/7Z9t3R3x/gyro.png)
 _Figure 16.
 Gyro Angle Estimate_